microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 What we _absolutely cannot do_, under any circumstance, is allow for the sending of input to another window across elevation boundary.
-I don't think it's entirely out of the realm of possiblity to add a `send-input` command to write input to the terminal using the `SendInputAction`.
+I don't think it's entirely out of the realm of possibility to add a `send-input` command to write input to the terminal using the `SendInputAction`.
 However, we must absolutely make sure that the input isn't allowed to cross the elevation boundary.
 To make this easier, we should have the `send-input` command just fail if the targeted